m1-llie/m1-llie.github.io/_pages/about.md

 # News
-- *07/2024*: &nbsp;I am spending this summer at the University of Chicago in the USA as a visiting student researcher, hosted by [Prof. Grant Ho](https://people.cs.uchicago.edu/~grantho/).
+- *07/2024*: &nbsp;I am spending this summer at the University of Chicago as a visiting student researcher, hosted by [Prof. Grant Ho](https://people.cs.uchicago.edu/~grantho/).
 Excited!
 - *04/2024*: &nbsp;Gave a talk in ICSE'24 research track.
 Shout out to the new friends I met in Lisbon!
 - *10/2023*: &nbsp;MarauderMap is accepted to ICSE'24.
 Let's meet in Lisbon, Portugal next April. 🎉
 - *03/2023*: &nbsp;Animagus is accepted to S&P'23. 🎉